Embarking on a Polyglot Language Learning Journey

 The University of Iceland has put a completely free Icleandic learning program on the web.
 Icelandic learning materials are some of the hardest to find, so to find one that is free is cause for celebration!
 There are a few textbooks out there you could supplement the program with.

-Best of luck in your language learning journey this year!
+I hope you enjoyed my post on embarking on a polyglot language learning journey.
 I hope these resources will help you get the most out of your independent language learning ambitions and, in turn, your travel experiences!